About WalkWest Virtual Landmarks Challenge (VLC)

 Challenge yourself to a marathon effort of 42km in 21 days – or distance between Flemington Racecourse and Werribee Zoo –either by walking the distance at home, at your workplace, or in your neighbourhood (in line with State Government COVID-19 regulations of course).

 For more about this event see the “How it Works” page.

 Note: Some photos used on this website have been taken pre-COVID and not reflect the current PPE standards

 Where your dollars go

-All funds raised from WalkWest will go directly to supporting the health of people living in Melbourne’s west.
+All funds raised from WalkWest will go directly to supporting additional individual care needs for our cancer patients living in Melbourne’s west

 This could provide a pack of essential care items to a patient diagnosed with cancer, to help cope with the various stages of treatment